 Step Seven.
 Last, it would run through the installation process.
 Once it is completed, it will allow you to click close.

-Now, you should have Filezilla Server installed to the Server.
-Next you would need to connect to the server.
+Now, you should have Filezilla Server installed on the Server.
+Next, you would need to connect to the server.

 Connecting to Filezilla Server on Windows

 You may need to add an exception to the configured port for FileZilla FTP Server to achieve a connection to the FTP client.
-Our article on opening or blocking ports using Windows Firewall goes into detail on how to add a port rule to Windows Firewall.
+Our article on opening or blocking ports using Windows Firewall goes into detail on adding a port rule to Windows Firewall.

 1. Start FileZilla Server.

-2. Next, enter in the server information.
-Typically if this is installed on a single VPS, localhost and the port you configured earlier in this article would be the information you would input, as well as the password you have set.
+2. Next, enter the server information.
+Typically, if this is installed on a single VPS, localhost and the port you configured earlier in this article would be the information you would input and the password you have set.
 Then click Connect.

 3. Once the client has loaded, click the User icon on the top bar.